Tree work contractor

 If your property is within a Conservation Area, you must give a minimum of six weeks' written notice to us of any work to a tree with a stem diameter of 75mm, or greater, when measured at 1.5m above ground level.
 Failure to comply with this requirement may result in prosecution.

-For advice about whether your tree is protected by a Tree Preservation Order:
+Contact Planning Technician / Arboriculturist on the details below for advice about whether your tree is protected by a Tree Preservation Order.

-For general information and advice on felling trees in the countryside:
+Contact details and advice on trees in the National Parks

 Lake District National Park Authority